ramandrosoa/Linear-Regression/autocorrelation.md

 always taken as one.

-If there is autocorrelation, the vertical bars would quickly drop to almost zero or at least between or ear the blue line.
+If there is autocorrelation, the vertical bars would quickly drop to almost zero or at least between or near the blue line.

 For instance, we can conclude that the residuals are correlated but the correlation ceases after lag 5.